AndyObtiva/glimmer-dsl-swt/README.md

 - Just build your own GUI editor using the [Glimmer DSL for SWT Ruby Gem](https://rubygems.org/gems/glimmer-dsl-swt).

 ## Glimmer GUI DSL Syntax

+This guide should help you get started with Glimmer DSL for SWT.
+For more advanced SWT details, please refer to the [SWT Reference](#swt-reference).

 Glimmer's core is a GUI DSL with a lightweight visual syntax that makes it easy to visualize the nesting of widgets in the GUI hierarchy tree.